mkandyng/demo/streaming-api/readme.txt

 (Distruptor) https://www.lmax.com/disruptor
 (SpringBatch) https://spring.io/projects/spring-batch

-The objective of this program is to develop a solution that allow streaming of data from any source to any destination, allowing the flexibility to plug in any data filtering and transformation pipeline.
+The objective of this program is to develop a solution that allows for the streaming of data from any source to any destination, allowing the flexibility to plug in any data filtering and transformation pipeline.

 1) Process log messages in JSON and persist to DB (JPA,Hibernate) using each of the different streaming API.